University of Oxford: Main sites

-The university is a "city university" in that it does not have a main campus; instead, colleges, departments, accommodation, and other facilities are scattered throughout the city centre.
+The university is a "city university" in that it does not have a main campus; instead, colleges, departments, accommodation, and other facilities are scattered throughout central Oxford and in some other areas of the city.
 The Science Area, in which most science departments are located, is the area that bears closest resemblance to a campus.
-The ten-acre (4-hectare) Radcliffe Observatory Quarter in the northwest of the city is currently under development.
-However, the larger colleges' sites are of similar size to these areas.
+There is a ten-acre (4-hectare) Radcliffe Observatory Quarter in the northwest of the city.

 Iconic university buildings include the Radcliffe Camera, the Sheldonian Theatre used for music concerts, lectures, and university ceremonies, and the Examination Schools, where examinations and some lectures take place.
 The University Church of St Mary the Virgin was used for university ceremonies before the construction of the Sheldonian.
-Christ Church Cathedral uniquely serves as both a college chapel and as a cathedral.

 In 2012–2013, the university built the controversial one-hectare (400 m × 25 m) Castle Mill development of 4–5-storey blocks of student flats overlooking Cripley Meadow and the historic Port Meadow, blocking views of the spires in the city centre.
 The development has been likened to building a "skyscraper beside Stonehenge".